 The reason I feel this way is because I found a fun way to include my kids and husband in creating the holiday magic.
 Each year we make an easy family Advent calendar together, and it’s changed the way I deal with the holiday season.

 I want to make sure you can feel relaxed and confident about Christmas too.
 That’s why I’m sharing the easy family Advent calendar that we put together.

 How to create a family Advent calendar

-I picked up this idea at a Moms of Preschoolers (MOPS) meeting.
+I picked up this idea at a Moms of Preschoolers (MOPS) meeting in 2017.
 It was my first MOPS meeting ever and I had no idea what to expect.
 The speaker for the meeting was a preschool director at the local Baptist church.
 As a cradle Episcopalian, I’ve always celebrated the season of Advent, but I’ve never done more than buy a candy Advent calendar and read the readings while lighting our Advent candles each Sunday.